oracle-devrel/helm-oci-mysql/README.md

 ## Introduction

-The OCI MySQL Database System Helm Chart makes it easy to create and manage MySQL Database Systems (MDS) from a Kubernetes cluster deployed within Oracle CLoud Infrastrcuture (OCI).
+The helm-oci-mysql Chart makes it easy to create and manage MySQL Database Systems (MDS) from a Kubernetes cluster deployed within Oracle CLoud Infrastrcuture (OCI).
 The Kubernetes cluster can be a cluster deployed using Oracle Container Engine for Kuberntes (OKE), or it can be a customer managed cluster deployed on virtual machine instances.

 This Helm chart relies on the OCI Service Operator for Kubernetes (OSOK) and it is a pre-requisite to have OSOK deployed within the cluster to use this Helm chart.